anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 # learning in loops

 There are a lot of ways to learn what to build and how to build it, including:
-- Understanding the system
-- Understanding surrounding systems
+- Understanding the system, surrounding systems and existing work
-- Understanding observability and tooling
-- Understanding existing work in the space
+- Understanding the problem, the requirements & existing work in the space
-- Understanding relationships between components
-- Understanding intended use-cases and control flows
+- Understanding relationships between components, intended use-cases and control flows
-- Understanding requirements
-- Understanding trade-offs
-- Understanding what the "minimal" implementation looks like
+- Understanding implementation details, including tradeoffs and what MVP looks like
-- Understanding implementation details
+- Understanding how to exercise, observe and interact with the implementation

 I'll understand each area in a different amount of detail at different times.
 I'm thinking of it as learning "in loops" because I find that ai tooling lets me quickly switch between breadth and depth in various aspects in an iterative way.
 I find that I "understand" the problem and the solution in increasing depth and detail several times before I build it, and that leads to a much better output.